GIScience/gis-training-resource-center/content/Trainers_corner/en_training_day_structure.md

 #### Wrap up of the training session

-The wrap-up session at the conclusion of a training session is importand and should always be included.
+The wrap-up session at the conclusion of a training session is important and should always be included.
 Its primary objective is to ensure that all questions are addressed, offering an avenue for feedback, and providing clarity on forthcoming sessions.
 Trainees should feel confident in their new skills and know how to refresh their knowledge (for example, on the platform or on the shared digital whiteboard).

 Allocate a minimum of 15 minutes for this segment, covering the following key aspects: